Joint FCLT for Sample Quantile and Measures of Dispersion for Functionals of Mixing Processes: Abstract

 \section{Abstract}

 In this paper, we establish a joint (bivariate) functional central limit theorem of the sample quantile and the $r$-th absolute centred sample moment for functionals of mixing processes.
 More precisely, we consider $L_2$-near epoch dependent processes that are functionals of either $\phi$-mixing or absolutely regular processes.
 The general results we obtain can be used for two classes of popular and important processes in applications: The class of augmented GARCH($p$,$q$) processes with independent and identically distributed innovations (including many GARCH variations used in practice) and the class of ARMA($p$,$q$) processes with mixing innovations (including, e.g., ARMA-GARCH processes).
-For selected examples, we provide exact conditions on the moments and parameters of the process for the joint asymptotics to hold.
+For selected examples, we provide exact conditions on the moments and parameters of the process for the joint asymptotics to hold.\ for non-negative constants $\nu(k)$ such that $\nu(k) \rightarrow 0$ as $k \rightarrow \infty$. \end{definition} Note that, in the econometrics literature, a specific terminology is used for the rate of $\nu(k)$: If $\nu(k)= O(k^{-\tau -\epsilon})$ for some $\epsilon >0$, one calls the process $L_p$-NED of size $\left(-\tau\right)$ and, if $\nu(k)=O(e^{-\delta k})$ for some $\delta>0$, geometrically $L_p$-NED.